-Often radiolucent when very small (<2mm).
+Often radiolucent when very small (less than 2mm).
 These stones become more visible as their size increases.

 General Information